GCGSR

 ~ It's all about the dogs ~

-Giving Up Your Dog
+Giving Up a Dog

 We have great sympathy for people who must give up their dogs.
 It’s heartbreaking all around and devastating for the dog.
 Sometimes we can help, sometimes we can’t.